carmelopaz0708/git_help/README.md

-# TEST REPOSITORY
+# GIT NOTES

-Repository for testing Git & Github functionality.
-My personal sandbox.
+This repository contains notes for Git commands I've learned throughout my studies.
+All of my notes will be compiled here, including examples and their output.

-## BASIC GIT COMMANDS
+### BASIC GIT COMMANDS

-Entered in the command line.
+Commands for getting started with Git.

-#### git init
+###### git init

-Initializes a local directory as a git repository.
-Adds git functionality to the specified directory.
+Initializes current path as a git repository.

+    $ git init
+    Initialized empty Git repository in C:/Users/siege/Developer/git/demo/.git/

 #### git clone